 - Knowledge & Society: The change in knowledge production, organisation and dissemination through digital innovations: What could be new knowledge practices and organisational principles for knowledge societies?
 How can digital innovations benefit scholarship?

 - Innovation, Entrepreneurship & Society: Understanding, informing and co-creating innovation and entrepreneurship in a digital economy & society: How do organisations create economic and social value using digital technologies related to artificial intelligence, open innovation, the Internet of Things, and platforms?

 - AI & Society Lab: Exploring the concrete changes and challenges artificial intelligence introduces and their societal implications: What profound social changes go hand in hand with an increasing integration of AI in political, social and cultural processes?
 How can AI infrastructures be developed and deployed in order to achieve the common good?

 Time Frame: Fellowships may range from a minimum of 3 months to a maximum of 6 months within the time span from May 1 to December 31, 2021.

 Financial Issues: The fellowship is unpaid.

 - Master’s degree, PhD in process/planned (Junior Fellow) OR

 - Advanced PhD, post-doctoral researcher (Senior Fellow)

-- Research experience and a research project of your own that you want to pursue
+- Research experience and a research project of your own that you plan to pursue

 - Up-to-date curriculum vitae